StevenHong/raisimLib/README.md

 3. Robot model can be switched in Environment.hpp file.

 4. RL_training.txt shows the training history data for poster and final report of ECE545.
+The saved training weights are located in ./raisimGymTorch/saved_data.

 ## Useful Scripts
 1. Generate the random map using txt file